-During our real-time course beginning in October, new materials will be posted here on a weekly basis.
+During our real-time course beginning in February, new materials will be posted here on a weekly basis.
 If you are a student or teacher who participated in the Fall 2017 Workshop, you can access our archived training materials here.

 Week 0: Teacher Meeting

 Q/A session on registering students, and participating in the training

 - Pulsar Content: Introduction the PSC, and pulsars

 - How to: Use the Robotic 20 Meter Telescope